hmkainul/dr-helttunen-homepage/docs/curriculum-vitae/README.md

 <br> Responsibilities: dynamic light scattering, nanoparticle tracking analysis and SAXS studies of solid lipid nanoparticles
 <br> Funding: Alfred Kordelin Foundation Gust.
 Komppa Fund, Oskar Öflunds Stiftelse, University of Jyväskylä

+**Visiting researcher**, University of Applied Sciences Northwestern Switzerland, Department of Chemistry and Bioanalytics, Switzerland 01/2010–02/2010
+<br> Responsibilities: Langmuir-film and light-scattering studies of amphiphilic resorcinarenes
+<br> Funding: University of Jyväskylä

+## Previous positions

+**Post-doctoral researcher**, University of Jyväskylä, Department of Chemistry, Nanoscience Center 01/2013–12/2016
+<br> Responsibilities: synthesis of macrocyclic ligands, complexation studies for anions and metal cations using NMR, fluorescence, UV-vis, X-ray diffraction; particle studies with dynamic light scattering, SEM/TEM; supervising undergraduate students in laboratory, teaching in undergraduate level, writing publications
+<br> Funding: Academy of Finland “From structure to function: supramolecular ligands for solid lipid and metallic nanoparticles” (PI Prof. Maija Nissinen)

 **Researcher**, University of Jyväskylä, Department of Chemistry, Nanoscience Center, Finland, 01/2012– 12/2012
 <br> Project: Synthesis and characterization of resorcinarene-based receptor molecules in self-assembling structures
 <br> Funding: Emil Aaltonen Foundation, a scholarship for young scientist

-**Visiting researcher**, University of Applied Sciences Northwestern Switzerland, Department of Chemistry and Bioanalytics, Switzerland 01/2010–02/2010
-<br> Responsibilities: Langmuir-film and light-scattering studies of amphiphilic resorcinarenes
-<br> Funding: University of Jyväskylä

-**Doctoral student**, University of Jyväskylä, Department of Chemistry, Nanoscience Center, Finland, 01/2010–12/2011
+**Doctoral student**, University of Jyväskylä, Department of Chemistry, Nanoscience Center, Finland, 09/2006–12/2009 and 01/2010–12/2011
-<br> Responsibilities: synthesis of resorcinarene-based hosts and amphiphiles, interaction studies with alkali metal cations and silver using NMR, single crystal and powder X-ray diffraction; preparation and characterization of solid lipid nanoparticles with dynamic light scattering and SEM
+<br> Responsibilities: synthesis of resorcinarene-based hosts and amphiphiles, interaction studies with dyes, alkali metal cations and silver using NMR, UV-vis, fluorescence, single crystal and powder X-ray diffraction; preparation and characterization of solid lipid nanoparticles with dynamic light scattering and SEM
-<br> Funding: The Graduate School of Organic Chemistry and Chemical Biology
+<br> Funding: The Graduate School of Organic Chemistry and Chemical Biology, and Academy of Finland

-**Doctoral student**, University of Jyväskylä, Department of Chemistry, Nanoscience Center, Finland, 09/2006–12/2009
-<br> Responsibilities: synthesis of resorcinarene-based hosts, interaction studies with fluorescent dyes using NMR, UV-vis, fluorescence, single crystal and powder XRD
-<br> Funding: Academy of Finland

 **Research assistant**, University of Jyväskylä, Department of Chemistry, Nanoscience Center, Finland, 05/2006–08/2006
 <br> Responsibilities: worked in a multidisciplinary research team studying conducting thiol linkers for DNA-electronics

 ## Received personal funding